DynaVap vs Sticky Brick Comparison 2026

 Portability: trouser pocket or rucksack?

 The DynaVap wins this category without discussion.
-The M7 is barely larger than a thick ballpoint pen, weighs next to nothing and fits into any trouser pocket.
+The M7 is barely larger than a thick ballpoint pen, weighs next to nothing, and fits into any trouser pocket.
 With the cap on, the chamber is sealed , nothing spills out, nothing smells.
-When you are out and about, pull out a torch, heat for three seconds, click, done.
+Quickly pull out a torch while on the go, heat for three seconds, click, done.

 The Sticky Brick Junior is “portable” in the broadest sense.
 It fits into a jacket pocket, but not comfortably.
-The wooden construction is sturdy, but also bulky.
-Glass parts are built in and can break if it is dropped.
+The wooden construction is robust, but also bulky.
+It includes glass parts that can break if dropped.
 And to fill it, you need both hands plus a bit of calm.

 The Sticky Brick OG, the full-size model, stays at home anyway.
 A beautiful piece of craftsmanship with a lifetime warranty , but portable?
 No.

-Learning curve: click-based entry versus studying the flame
+Learning curve: click entry versus studying the flame

-The DynaVap is one of the most beginner-friendly vapes there is.
-The click mechanism takes the most important decision off your hands: when you should stop heating.
-Even on the first try, you get usable vapor.
-The technique becomes more refined over time , exactly where you apply the flame, how quickly you rotate , but the basics work straight away.
+The DynaVap is one of the most beginner-friendly vapes around.
+The click mechanism removes the most important decision for you: when you should stop heating.
+Even on your first try, you get usable vapor.
+The technique becomes more refined over time , exactly where you apply the flame, how fast you rotate , but the basics work immediately.

-With the Sticky Brick, it is different.
+With the Sticky Brick, things are different.
 The first three to five sessions are a learning process.
 Too close to the flame?
 Combustion.
 Too far away?
 No vapor.
 Drawing too hard?
-The flame goes out.
+Flame goes out.
 Not hard enough?
 Too hot.
 That is not a design flaw, but part of the concept.
-Anyone who masters the technique has full control over every single draw.
-But getting there takes patience.
+If you master the technique, you have full control over every single draw.
+But getting there requires patience.

 One tip from the community: beginners should always use a single-flame lighter with the Sticky Brick.
 Triple- or quadruple-flame lighters make temperature control unnecessarily difficult.